Ruan-pysoft/ministdlib/features.md

 This is used when resources required by the exit hooks might not be available.

+`PANIC` is a macro,
+which simply runs `panic`
+and places the `__builtin_unreachable` compiler builtin right after, which should allow for some compiler optimisations.

+It is recommended that you use `PANIC` rather than `panic`.

 ##### Example

 The following program should print only `baai!`,